inboxstartup/docs/operate/travel-stay.md

 - [Hack'n'Sleep](https://hacknsleep.com)
 - [House Manifest](https://housemanifest.co) by [Stephen Choi](https://www.linkedin.com/in/stephenjhchoi/) is focused on entrepreneurs and ways for people to come together for a common cause.
 - [Kindred](https://livekindred.com/) Exchange homes & travel for a fraction of the cost or book like an AirBnB (via On Deck).
+- [My Place](https://myplace.co)Share and discover places to stay with your friends (or friends of friends).
 - [Travel Perk](https://www.travelperk.com) Business travel that works for the whole business.
 - [Wander](https://www.wander.com) is on a mission to help people find their happy place.
 To build a network of smart homes across the globe guests can access with the tap of a button.